Side effects of chemotherapy

 • You experience swelling, redness or tenderness, especially around a wound, a catheter site, or your rectal area.

-• You develop uncontrolled diarrhoea or vomiting.
+• You develop diarrhoea or vomiting.

 • If you have signs of infection such as swelling, redness, or pain, in any area.

 Don't ‘wait to see what happens’.
 Follow the advice of your medical team.
-You may need to go to hospital for a thorough check-up or intravenous (IV) antibiotics
+You may need to go to hospital for a thorough check-up or intravenous (IV) antibiotics.

 How to protect yourself against infection during chemotherapy